ITensor/website/docs/cppv3/book/index.md

     return 0;
     }

-Certain properties of an Index cannot be changed, such as its size and id number.
+Certain properties of an Index cannot be changed, such as its size and ID number.
 However, a new Index can be created to replace an old one.
 The philosophy of ITensor is that indices have a meaning given at the time they are created.